EChesters/echesters.github.io/_posts/2017-1-31-love-like-a-UX-er.md

 With different participants, come different personality types.
 One of the hardest personality types I've come across, is someone with the utmost energy.
 It is so hard not to reflect that.
 They’re looking at the website, finding something that they would usually do or buy.
 Then they get really into the task.

-<span class="sidenote">“Oh raggity-poo I can’t have that cardigan!”</span> - Participant quote
+<span class="sidenote">“Oh raggity-poo I can’t have that cardigan!” - Participant quote</span>

 A researcher’s actions must be poised.
 They must be positive in that there is no wrong answer.
 But not be positive enough to confirm that what someone is saying or doing is in any way a right answer.
 So when you’re faced with so much energy, it’s natural to reflect their mannerisms.
 Yet, when you reflect high energy, sometimes neutrality and pauses go out the window.
 They’re excited to share their story, and you’re excited to ask.
 Yet the moment they finally find time to breathe, you’re onto your next question.